 When discussions by or about young children take place in the clear, collected and indexed by Google and Facebook (and worse), we invite devastating attacks against their future ability to live as free thinking adults.
 Instead of banning the mathematics of cryptography, we need to consider how to heal our nation.

-Having been born in 1982, I grew up at just such a time as to have clear memories of the American lifestyle before the internet became ubiquitous.
-My kid (pictured above with other NuCypher family friends), now four, won't know that environment, but will certainly bear and reap the costs and benefits of today's decision-making regarding privacy, and specifically end-to-end encryption.
+Having been born in 1982, I grew up just in time to have clear memories of the American lifestyle before the internet became ubiquitous.
+My kid (pictured above with other NuCypher family friends), now four, won't know that environment, but will certainly bear the costs or reap the benefits of today's decision-making regarding privacy, and specifically end-to-end encryption.

 Just three months ago, Google was fined $170 million after being caught profiling young children.